kvnptl/practice_git/README.md

 NOTE: Get the PDF file

-Student 1 & 2: divide the check condition into two parts
+Student 1 & 2: divide the check conditions into two parts

 **5. Project title: Validating email addresses with Git and Version Control**